Skip to content

 The deployment depends on the helm charts defined in GraceDB Helm Charts and Helm Charts defined in this repository.

-the first step it to add repository address to Helm.
-In the following command substitute <username> with your albert.einstein username, while as password use the token string for a read_api scoped personal acces (see Prerequisites).
+In the following command substitute <username> with your albert.einstein username, while as password use the token string for a read_api scoped personal access (see Prerequisites ).

 helm repo add --force-update --username <username> gracedb-helm \